Lightweight Materials in Automotive Design: How Automakers Reduce Vehicle Weight

 Where m stands for the mass of both the vehicle and the payload it is carrying, g is the gravitational acceleration of gravity, αroad gradient is the gradient of

-the acceleration resistance is defined as,
+The acceleration resistance is defined as,

 P acceleration = (e gear *m vehicle +m payload) *a vehicle*v vehicle